EEKSoft/CS-461AIFinal/README.md

 ## How to Run
 1.)
 Download the code and open it with Python 3.10

 2.)
 Choose either X's or O's to be your shape.
-  -(Note that X's always go first)
+(Note that X's always go first)

 3.)
 Play your moves trying to get three in a row.